natashabatalha/picaso/README.md

 ## Contributing

 Contributions are always welcome no matter the code level you are at.
 We value anything from small typos in our documentations page to larger feature changes.
-If you are a new to github and conda environments you can read our instructions here: https://natashabatalha.github.io/picaso/contribution.html
+If you are a new to GitHub and conda environments you can read our instructions here: https://natashabatalha.github.io/picaso/contribution.html

 Additionally all contributors agree to adhere to this project's `code of conduct`: https://github.com/natashabatalha/picaso/blob/master/code_of_conduct.md